-TODAY’S date has special significance for London as it is the birthdate of Oliver Cromwell, whose imposing statue is the most prominent of those around Parliament and its entrance at Cromwell Green is also named after him.
+TODAY’S date has special significance for Westminster, London and, indeed, the whole of the UK as it is the birthdate of Oliver Cromwell.
+His statue is the most prominent of those around Parliament and its entrance at Cromwell Green is also named after him.
 History marks him as a man to be equally reviled and admired; the man who defeated the Monarchy and imposed a republic and parliament with greater impact than previous attempts at political reform.
 In fact, it lasted only a few years after his death – 11 years in all – but it triggered the inevitable breakdown of Royalist power.

-He was born in 1599 in Huntingdon, Cambridgeshire, benefiting from the lineage of a landowning family.
-He studied in the area at the puritanical Sidney Sussex College and after marrying Elizabeth Bourchier, the daughter of a knighted merchant, he continued to live in Huntingdon before moving his family of nine children to St Ives in 1631 where another of his statues now stands.
+He was born in 1599 in Huntingdon, Cambridgeshire, and came from a landowning family.
+He studied at the puritanical Sidney Sussex College and after marrying Elizabeth Bourchier, the daughter of a knighted merchant, he continued to live in Huntingdon before moving his family of nine children to St Ives in 1631 where another of his statues now stands.
 Back in 1628, he had become MP for Huntingdon and twelve years later MP for Cambridge.
 This marked a dramatic rise in his public profile because his most ferocious speeches coincided with tension between Parliament and the Monarchy, with Charles II continually undermining Parliament and seeking the restoration of monarchical power as enshrined in the divine rule of kings.

 These matters came to a head in 1642 when the King provoked civil war, engaging his Royalist cavaliers against the Parliamentarian Roundheads.
 Puritanical Cromwell also sought to use god as a political vehicle and pronounced reformation with godly government at its head to replace the divine right of kings.
 This Huntingdon landowner with no military experience had a meteoric rise to Commander-in-chief of the Roundheads.
 Cromwell organised these Parliamentary forces into a New Model Army who crushed the King’s soldiers in every meaningful engagement.
 MPs split into Roundhead and Royalist supporters with Cromwell forming a Rump Parliament out of his remnant support base.
 This provided him the mandate to continue his military and political programme.
 The defeated King was given the opportunity to discuss a peaceful surrender but instead rallied the Scottish army on his side – but they too were wiped out at the Battle of Preston in 1648.